-Our “next steps” meeting will be Wednesday, September 9th at 7 PM via zoom.
-Join us to hear about options for volunteering with the Edmonds Schools, and/or continued study on the subject of racism.
+Our next “next steps” meeting will be Wednesday, November 18th at 7 PM via zoom.
+Join us to hear about our efforts to engage with the Edmonds schools.

 Many thanks to Eric M, Nancy E, Don I, and our neighbor Donna P-D, for all the hard work they have put into keeping our property maintained and beautiful for those who use it for their walks and recreation.
 We have bike riders, basketball players, skaters, scooter-riders, dog walkers, and more on our property each week.

 An amazing group of 12 people are gathering three times a week to learn more about Racial Justice.
 We have used, as our starting point, the 21 day Racial Justice Challenge from the PCUSA, and included additional videos and articles as people in the study have recommended them.

 Some of the topics we have studied thus far include Racism, Environmental Justice, the Doctrine of Discovery, and Implicit Bias.
 We have found that it is particularly valuable for us to do this study in the context of a church community.
 As Christians, we affirm Jesus’s commands to love God and love our neighbor as ourselves, and Paul’s proclamation in the letter to the Galatians, that “There is no longer Jew or Greek, there is no longer slave or free, there is no longer male and female; for all of you are one in Christ Jesus.”
 (Galatians 3:28) These core principles have given us a particular Christian lens with which to study, learn, and begin to act together regarding racial justice.

 Here are a few quotes from our participants that highlight what we are learning as we hit the half-way point of our time together.